Navapon/terraform-precommit/README.md

 This repository contains pre-commit hook configurations for Terraform projects to ensure code quality and consistency.

+## Description

+This repository is used for the Community Day AWS 2025 event.
+It provides a set of pre-commit hooks to maintain Terraform code quality and consistency across various projects.
+The hooks include formatting, documentation generation, linting, and security checks.

 ## Prerequisites

 Before you begin, ensure you have the following installed: